For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 You’ll be able to sink arrows into them fairly easily despite their thick pelts.

-What’s the Minimum Draw Weight Requirement to Kill a Deer?
+What’s the Minimum Draw Weight Requirement to Out a Deer?

 In most areas, 40 lbs of draw weight will do it.